Gh0u1L5/FileDisk/README.md

 3. Reboot and enjoy!

 __NOTE__: Currently the filter driver doesn't have digital signature, so it cannot work without disabling driver signature enforcement.

+## Credits
+Thanks to Bo Brantén for the drivers on https://www.acc.umu.se/~bosse/.